max200pl/Learning/Docker/Docs/Managing_Data_Working_with_Volumes.md

 - we define folder where we want to mount the volume
 - great for persist and edit data
+- bind folder and if we change the file in the folder it will change in the container

 - `v "C:\_________PERSONAL_________\ReduxCourse\Docker\Projects\5_data_volumes\server.js:/app"` - create a bind mount (mount the file from the host machine to the container)